andrasbacsai/andrasbacsai.com/ckh0knyga07p513s1cwi3d6tt.md

 (Which is a very rare situation nowadays; thanks pandemic 👏 😁)

 ### Why I don't have IRL friends?
-(IRL means you can often meet in real life; I have some friends online - do not count COVID; I have no friends for ~5 years now)
+(IRL means you can often meet in real life; I have some friends online but had no IRL friends for ~5 years now)

 > Small context: I had a family way earlier than them.
 Prioritization changed ofc.
 I was home office for years before this COVID thing, so I could be part of my children's daily lives, see them grow up, etc. They are my life.